Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

 I'm relatively happy with the results of my bug fixes and improvements, but there are definitely more improvements to be made.

-The game still isn't super responsive though, but I did come up with a decent solution to this in the [addendum](#addendum) section.
+The game still isn't super responsive, though.
+I did come up with a decent solution to this in the addendum section.

 But this all leaves one question...